tommaho/peers_web/README.md

 # peers_web
 Web based peer explorer.

-find peer institutions in higher education based on composition of CIP codes.
+Find peer institutions in higher education based on composition of CIP codes.
 To be presented at May 2017 AIR conference Wash DC, by Pennsylvania College of Technology Office of Assessment, Research, and Planning.

+Contact tcm16@pct.edu for more info.